-As a care experienced person herself, her contribution to The Promise Oversight Board will combine her personal understanding of the challenges care experienced children and young people face with a professional outlook on the importance of implementing change.
+As a care experienced person herself, her contribution to The Oversight Board will combine her personal understanding of the challenges care experienced children and young people face with a professional outlook on the importance of implementing change.

 She is delighted to be working alongside a team who have a diverse range of experience and who champion equality and diversity.

 Jemma has a background working in residential childcare.
 She has a social work degree, and spent three and a half years advocating for care experienced people when working for Who Cares?
 Scotland.
 As well as this, she supported young people to be listened to as part of 1000 voices and of the Independent Care Review.

 Whilst at Who Cares?
 Scotland she also worked as a Development Officer and a Training and Education Officer, training corporate parents on their role.
 She now works as a project worker for Children 1st, as part of their East Ayrshire Family Wellbeing Service.